Tinea Versicolor

 What Causes Tinea Versicolor?

-• Tinea versicolor is caused by an overgrowth of the yeast-like fungus Malassezia on the skin.
+• Tinea versicolor is caused by an overgrowth of the yeast-like fungus (Malassezia) on the skin.

 • The fungus disrupts normal pigmentation, leading to the development of discolored patches on the skin.